- Katılım

 the Web, available from the book’s home page:

-Bu linki görmek için izniniz yok Giriş yap veya üye ol.
+Bu linki görmek için izniniz yok Giriş yap veya üye ol..
+These

 programs can be executed on Windows, MacOS, or Unix